fluree/docs.flur.ee/src/content/0.9.1/docs/examples/cryptocurrency.md

 }]
 ```

-Even if she doesn't know her current balance, she can use the database function, `(?pV)` to get the previous value of her `crypto/balance`.
+Even if she doesn't know her current balance, she can use the ledger function, `(?pV)` to get the previous value of her `crypto/balance`.

 ```all
 [{